(ES troe pih pate)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience hair loss, abdominal cramps, bloating, tender breasts, anxiety, weight loss, joint pain, decreased libido, or dark patches on face.
-Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), angina, edema, shortness of breath, excessive weight gain, swelling in the arms or legs, coughing up blood, severe headache, severe nausea, vomiting, severe dizziness, passing out, vision changes, bulging eyes, contact lens discomfort, lump in breast, breast soreness or pain, nipple discharge, vaginal bleeding, vaginitis, depression, or memory impairment (HCAHPS).
+Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), signs of liver problems (dark urine, fatigue, lack of appetite, nausea, severe abdominal pain, light-colored stools, vomiting, or jaundice), angina, edema, shortness of breath, excessive weight gain, swelling in the arms or legs, coughing up blood, severe headache, severe nausea, vomiting, severe dizziness, passing out, vision changes, blindness, bulging eyes, contact lens discomfort, lump in breast, breast soreness or pain, nipple discharge, abnormal vaginal bleeding, vaginitis, depression, mood changes, or memory impairment (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.